mytardis/mytardis_ngs_ingestor/README.md

 ## Autoprocessing - demultiplexing and QC

-The `autoprocess.py` script can be used to demultiplex (bcl2fastq) and run QC (eg fastqc) on runs and trigger ingestion into MyTardis.
+The `autoprocess.py` script can be used to demultiplex (bcl2fastq) and do run QC (eg fastqc), as well as trigger ingestion into MyTardis.
 It is intended to be executed by a cron job every few minutes to process any completed sequencing runs as they appear.